 Activity tracking wake-up call to action

-Just before I started at Withings I strapped on an Activité Pop and learned the harsh truth: I was becoming a serious soccer mom potato.
+Just before I started at Withings I strapped on one of their activity and sleep tracking watches and learned the harsh truth: I was becoming a serious soccer mom potato.
 My activity dial was staring me in the face.
 And almost every weekday I was averaging only 25% of the exercise I should be getting just to stay healthy.
 Ooof.
 Not good.

 I thought about getting up earlier.
 But the only time I get to read, catch up with friends or just spend time with my husband is after the kids go to sleep.
 Getting up earlier is not an option.
 Hats off to any moms who can get up before the roosters, but I’m not one of them.